1. I just received notice I am being furloughed from my civil service position. Do I have a right to appeal the personnel action?

 If you are a regular status civil service employee, you have a right to appeal your furlough to the State Civil Service Commission (Commission).
 You must file within twenty (20) calendar days of the date you received the furlough notice.
 If you submit your appeal during this timeframe, a hearing will be held.
-At that time representatives of the agency that furloughed you are required to defend the decision to furlough you by showing that their action was based either on a lack of work or a lack of funds.
+At that time representatives of the agency that furloughed you are required to defend the decision by showing their action was based either on a lack of work or lack of funds.

-If you are a probationary status civil service employee and received a furlough notice you may appeal to the Commission, but you must present a claim of discrimination in order to be granted a hearing by the Commission.
+If you are a probationary status civil service employee and received a furlough notice you may appeal to the Commission, but you must present a claim of discrimination in order to be granted a hearing.
 The discrimination claim must relate to unequal treatment based on one or more of the following: political affiliation, religious opinion, labor union affiliation, race, national origin, sex, age, disability, mistake-of-fact by the agency, illegal procedure followed to implement furlough, or some other basis not related to job performance.

 2. If my position is covered by a collective bargaining agreement, can I file a grievance?

 If you are in a bargaining unit position, you may be able to file a grievance to challenge your furlough.
 You will need to contact your union representative to discuss the specific requirements of filing a union grievance.
 Generally, most contracts prohibit an employee from pursuing both a union grievance and a civil service appeal to challenge the same personnel action.
 Typically, an attempt to do both will result in the dismissal of your grievance.
 Therefore, you should carefully consider which option is right for you before filing a civil service appeal.

 3. What is the time limit to file my appeal?